parse() functions

 /**

-* The actual value that failed assertion.
+* Actual value that failed assertion.

 *